kerimoyle/libcellml-tutorials/tutorials/combine2020/tut4_generateMembraneModel.rst

 .. container:: dothis

-    **3.b** Create an :code:`Analyser` instance,pass in the flattened model, and check that there are no issues raised.
+    **3.b** Create an :code:`Analyser` instance, pass in the flattened model, and check that there are no issues raised.

 .. container:: toggle